 Purchases made with 2Checkout Onsite will keep customers on your website and allow them to enter their credit / debit card details on the checkout screen.
 Note: this option requires that you have an SSL certificate installed on your website.

 After you have chosen which gateway options you want to use, enter your 2Checkout account information:

-The Publishable and Private API keys can be found in your 2Checkout account details under the API section.
-These two keys are only needed for on-site purchases with credit / debit cards.
+The Publishable and Private API are only needed for on-site purchases with credit / debit cards.

 Important!
 If INS is not properly configured, purchase processing will not work.

 2Checkout's Instant Notification Service allows 2Checkout to communicate with your store, keeping transaction data in sync.
 INS must be set up properly for purchase processing and recurring billing to work.

 From your 2Checkout account, navigate to the Integrations / Webhooks & API screen and enable all notifications (INS & Global INS).
 The URL should be set to: